Breast cancer treatment and diagnosis

 Breast cancer treatments

-We use SGRT for deep inspiration breath hold – a breathing technique used during left-sided breast cancer treatment to help minimize exposing your heart to radiation during treatment.
-At GenesisCare, we use AlignRT®, the premier surface-guidance radiation therapy system, to monitor the position of your chest during treatment.
-During each treatment, you control your breathing pattern and the treatment is delivered when you are in a deep inspiration, when your heart is further away from the radiation beam.
+Heart protection with deep inspiration breath hold (DIBH) - GenesisCare also uses surface-guided technology for deep inspiration breath hold, which is a breathing technique used during left-sided breast cancer treatment to help minimize exposing your heart to radiation during treatment.
+With AlignRT®, we monitor the position of your chest during treatment.
+Our team works to educate you on how to control your breathing pattern during treatment, so radiation is delivered only when you are in a deep inspiration, or when your heart is further away from the radiation beam.

 Why choose GenesisCare